 The workshop events will take place as follows:

-During the workshop, participants will learn to match specific pedagogical challenges or opportunities with capabilities of various digital technologies to design new learning experiences in their courses.
-In addition, participants will attend the ATXpo to learn about different examples and uses of digital learning technologies in the classroom.
-Content of the workshops will include: models for thoughtfully integrating pedagogy and technology, examples of innovative use of digital learning tools and environments, and professional support and resources to develop digital media and other learning content.
+During the workshop, participants will integrate technology and pedagogy to design engaging online or blended learning experiences for their own courses.
+Content of the workshops will include: models for thoughtfully integrating pedagogy and digital learning modalities, examples of innovative use of online learning environments, and professional support and resources to develop digital media and other learning content.

 After participating in the workshop, participants will be able to:

-- Apply models of technology and pedagogy integration to a unique instructional challenge or opportunity.
+- Apply models of technology and pedagogy integration to the design of an engaging online or blended learning module.

-- Share their solution, its implementation, and its strengths and challenges with fellow participants and the Stanford community.
+- Share the online learning module, its implementation, and its strengths and challenges with fellow participants and the Stanford community.

-Each participant will receive $2500 in discretionary funds in recognition of the significant time investment during the workshop and commitment to implement a solution as well as sharing the results at the final reception.
-Of this amount, $1800 will be awarded upon completing the first three days, with the remaining $700 awarded after results of the projects have been shared during Spring Quarter 2017.
-Teaching teams that include a graduate student co-teacher or co-designer can receive an additional $750 in the form of a stipend to be awarded to this student upon completion of the first three days of the workshop.
+Participants who complete the workshop will be given $1250 in discretionary funding to recognize their efforts and support the continued development of their projects.
+Of this amount, $900 will be awarded upon completion of the workshop, with the remaining $350 awarded after results of the project have been shared during Spring Quarter 2018.
+Teaching teams that include a graduate student co-teacher or co-designer can receive an additional $250 in the form of a stipend to be awarded to this student upon completion of the workshop.

 This program is supported through funding from the Office of the Vice Provost for Teaching and Learning.

-[Image Credits (all CC BY 3.0 US): Crosshair by Veronika Krpciarova, Compass by Jardson Almeida, Drafting by Jacob Eckert, Power by Garrett Knoll, Share by Greg Beck.]
+[Image Credits (all CC BY 3.0 US): Drafting by Jacob Eckert, Power by Garrett Knoll, Share by Greg Beck.]